 How your investment is managed on the LSA platform is in weekly intervals.
 By working with weekly budgets, your total investment is carefully monitored, and adjustments can easily be made at any time to meet your current needs.
 Additionally, LSAs work on a pay-per-lead basis!

 So, if a lead wasn’t up to your standards, you can dispute the charge.

 Benefit 6 – Showing off your reviews.

 Also, another quick note: If you have negative reviews, too, don’t fret.
-You can take advantage of them as well.
-Find out how to create a solid review strategy here.
+You can also use them.

 Do’s and Don’ts To Maximize Your Ads’ Performance

 Now that we’ve explained the basics, it’s important to keep some best practices in mind before jumping in.

 Best Practice 1 – Use the Maximum Paid Ad Budget Recommended.